 When it comes to location, the highest average paycheck ($85K annually) can be spotted in Winston-Salem, N.C.; Hartford, Conn. (approximately $84K), Atlanta, Ga. ($52K), and Salt Lake City, Utah (around $50K) are the next top-paying cities.
 Boston, Mass. is one of the lowest-paid cities, with earnings averaging about $49K.
 Across its U.S. offices, the state of California pays Department of Public Health the most — $60K per year on average.

-Nursing Directors represent the higher end of the earnings spectrum — in fact, median pay for this job is the highest at approximately $67K annually — though Public Health Nurses are next on the list, bringing in close to around $55K, followed by Epidemiologists earning $48K and Non-Profit Organization Program Coordinators also do fairly well at $55K, $48K, and around $43K, respectively.
-Department of Public Health hands out some of the smallest paychecks to Public Health Educators (about $35K on average).
+Nursing Directors represent the higher end of the earnings spectrum — in fact, median pay for this job is the highest at $67K annually — though Public Health Nurses are next on the list, bringing in close to around $55K, followed by Epidemiologists earning $48K and Non-Profit Organization Program Coordinators also do fairly well at $55K, around $48K, and approximately $43K, respectively.
+Financial compensation for Public Health Educators is rather low — on average only $35K — relative to the rest of the company.

 Years of Experience

-For those with five to nine years of experience, average earnings amount to $50K per year.
-Broken down by tenure, the largest share of Department of Public Health employees (38 percent) have one to four years of experience and bring home median pay of about $46K annually.
+For those with five to nine years of experience, average earnings amount to about $50K per year.
+Broken down by tenure, the largest share of Department of Public Health employees (38 percent) have one to four years of experience and earn approximately $44K annually on average.

 Certifications and Degrees